snowplow/snowplowanalytics.com/_posts/2013-10-07-announcing-our-winter-open-source-internship-program/index.md

 <!--more-->

-A Snowplow wintern loves coding, enjoys experimenting with new technologies and is happiest working "in the open" on community/team projects.
-In terms of programming languages: most of our stack is in Scala, Ruby, JavaScript and Clojure, but we also have code written in R, Java, C, SQL and Lua - in fact, whatever languages you like working in, we can probably find something interesting for you to do.
+A Snowplow winter loves coding, enjoys experimenting with new technologies, and is happiest working "in the open" on community/team projects.
+In terms of programming languages: most of our stack is in Scala, Ruby, JavaScript, and Clojure, but we also have code written in R, Java, C, SQL, and Lua - in fact, whatever languages you like working in, we can probably find something interesting for you to do.
 We should stress that almost all of our work revolves around data engineering - you won't be involved in front-end/web development during your winternship, unless you want to of course!

-We won't filter based on your life stage, professional qualifications or (prior) employment status - you just have to be available to work full time (Monday-Friday, 8 hours a day) for between 3 and 6 weeks this winter.
-We will consider candidates who can work from our London office, and additionally remote candidates who are UTC +/- 5 hours maximum.
+We won't filter based on your life stage, professional qualifications, or (prior) employment status - you just have to be available to work full time (Monday-Friday, 8 hours a day) for between 3 and 6 weeks this winter.
+We will consider candidates who can work from our London office, and additionally, remote candidates who are UTC +/- 5 hours maximum.
 We need to restrict the timezones like this to maintain some quality shared office hours between our interns and the London office - we'll be seeing you on HipChat!

 These are paid internships - pay is negotiable and will be based on location and travel costs.